elhamghodrati/FindElement/README.md

 # FindElement

 Local Extension Installation Guide:

 1- Download and save the Chrome Extension LAST VERSION file.

 2- Go to chrome: // extensions / and to use the first extension, you must upload it to your extensions.

 3- At the top left of the screen, press the load unpacked button and select your Chrome Extension file folder from the window that opens.

 4- In the Google Chrome popup menu, use the Extensions tab to pin the Get element program.

 5- Open the desired website and click on Extension Get element.

-6- A blue tab opens on the left side of the screen
+6- A blue tab opens on the left side of the screen.

-7- By clicking on different elements of the page, the CSS and XPath path of that element can be seen 8- Finally, by clicking on the Export JSON option, it will give you a file with the JSON extension.
+7- By clicking on different elements of the page, the CSS and XPath path of that element can be seen.

-Test guide:
+8- Finally, by clicking on the Export JSON option, it will give you a file with the JSON extension.

-You can test the output.
+Test guide: You can test the output.

 1- Open the JSON file.

 2- You will see all the elements you select as an array of objects.

 See an element of the Golem site here: